It’s never been easier to publish a book, but that doesn’t mean we should

 I once read a self-published e-book, a novella.
 I read it for several reasons: it was recommended (which turned out to be a bad reason), it would be a quick read, I’d never read a novella, and it was free (I got what I paid for).

-In The Book Blog we talk about writing books, producing books, and marketing books.
+We talk about writing books, producing books, and marketing books.
 Successful writers must do all three.
-Neglect one element and your book will fail to meet your expectations and reach its full potential.
+Neglect one element and your book will fail to meet expectations and reach its potential.

 A common part in many book proposals is a “competitive works” section.
 I recently researched this for one of my book proposals.
 What I saw enlightened me.